bhaskatripathi/MCP_Financial_Forecasting/README.md

 - **Yahoo Finance Integration**: Fetch real-time OHLC data for any stock symbol
 - **Advanced Feature Engineering**: Technical indicators, price patterns, and lag features
-- **SVM Forecasting**: Support Vector Machine models for price prediction
+- **SVM Forecasting**: A very basic Support Vector Machine for price prediction.
+More sophisticated models can be used for specialized implementations
 - **OpenAI Interpretation**: AI-powered explanation and analysis of forecast results
 - **Hyperparameter Optimization**: Automated parameter tuning for better performance
 - **Risk Assessment**: Confidence metrics and risk factor identification